-When performing small runs or confirmation (repeat) runs, you must have all three levels of in-house bench QC in duplicate and all three levels of Abbott QC in singlicate.
+When performing small runs or confirmation (repeat) runs, you must have all three levels of inhouse bench QC in duplicate.
+The run should include one level of Abbott QC pools.

-(1) Place sample cups onto a segment and pipette the samples into the sample cup.
+Place sample cups onto a segment and pipette the samples into the sample cup.
 Be sure to load the samples from left to right starting with the first row of the segment.
 Be sure to load segments sequentially starting with position 1 on the instrument and the first available segment.